-- Represent a Minnesota-based organization or research entity; an individual or business needs to have agricultural research capability. - Be in good standing with the State of Minnesota, including not owing any back taxes.
+- Represent a Minnesota-based organization or research entity with agricultural research capability. - Be in good standing with the State of Minnesota, including not owing any back taxes.
 Subcontractors or sub-grantees must also be in good standing. - Not be an employee of the MDA.